Shanghai pre-taped New Year's drone spectacle | DW | 03.01.2020

-Chinese public broadcaster and international media praised the impressive show.
+Chinese public broadcasters and international media praised the impressive show.
 Local residents showed up in droves to watch the celebrations that never took place.

 However, it emerged on Friday, this spectacle was entirely pre-recorded.
 Though no one told this to the people in Shanghai, who went out in droves on the evening of December 31, only to stare up at the empty skyline.